vuanhtuan1012/rest-api-with-fastapi/README.md

 - **Header:** is also information in key-value pairs, but the keys tend to have specific meaning.
   - *For example*, `Content-Type`, `Content-Length`, `Date`, etc.
   - Headers are specific key value pairs that mean something.

+### What is REST?

+REST is a set of architectural constraints.
+- Use the concept of **client** and **server**.
+- Use the concept of **resource**.
+- Be **stateless**.
+- Be **cacheable**.
+- Have a uniform, hypermedia-driven interface.
+- If backend use **multiple servers**, they're invisible to the client.

+### What is a resource?

+- Resources are *things* that the API deals in, such as: posts, comments, likes, users, etc.
+- When the client makes a request, it's a request about a particular resource.
+- When the server responds to a request, it does so with a resource representation.

+### What does stateless mean?

+- The server doesn't keep any information about the clients.
+- In every request, the client has to send all the relevant information for the server to understand what's going on.
+- The server doesn't remember anything about the client.
+- Being stateless makes the server much simpler, much more straightforward to code, and also perform much faster.

+### What does cacheable mean?

+- If one client makes a request for information, it should be possible for the backend to save that response.
+- So, if another client makes a request for the same information, it doesn't have to be recalculated.
+- A cache is normally another layer in front of the API that remembers requests and the response that was sent back to that request.

+### What does hypermedia-driven mean?

+- If a resource is related to another resource, there should be an actual link in the response which allows the client to find the related resources.
+- Most APIs don't implement it.
+It's an optional.

+### What does multiple servers mean?

+- Sometimes, backends are made up of multiple servers, for example, one for retrieving information, another for user authentication and registration.
+- The client shouldn't care about how the backend is organized.

+### Conclusion

+- The API is the interface between the client and server.
+It isn't the actual processing and the work that goes in behind the scenes.
+- The API is just the request, the responses, and the way the information is passed from one place to another.
+- REST API defines how the interface should behave, not how the implementation or the architecture of the backend system.

 ## Module 2: Working with FastAPI